paleo-data/paleo-data.github.io/collections/_how-to-guides/manage-data-about-specimens-using-symbiota.md

 All records representing part-counterpart specimens cataloged in Symbiota should include the data recommended above (all metadata + _Preparations_ = `part-counterpart` + [_Individual Count_](https://docs.symbiota.org/Editor_Guide/Editing_Searching_Records/symbiota_data_fields#individual-coun) + [_Description_](https://docs.symbiota.org/Editor_Guide/Editing_Searching_Records/symbiota_data_fields#description) + an image (when possible).

-Additionally, the following suggestions are made for several specific scenarios.
+Additionally, the following suggestions are made for several specific scenarios:

-**Legacy Curation Only: Pieces of a part-counterpart specimen were cataloged together with suffixed numbers** If pieces of a part-counterpart specimen have been assigned one catalog number with a suffix (such that each piece has an identical catalog number but that number is also associated with a letter or a similar suffix, e.g. "UCM1234a", "UCM1234b", etc), each suffixed piece should be listed in the _Alternative Identifiers_ table.
+**_Pieces of a part-counterpart specimen were cataloged together with suffixed numbers:_**
+If pieces of a part-counterpart specimen have been assigned one catalog number with a suffix (such that each piece has an identical catalog number but that number is also associated with a letter or a similar suffix, e.g. "UCM1234a", "UCM1234b", etc), each suffixed piece should be listed in the _Alternative Identifiers_ table.
 Use `part` or `counterpart` as the _Tag Name_ if specific pieces of the specimen have been explicitly identified as such.

 For example: